 Students may earn additional points by achieving certain subtest scores.
 The score ranges required to earn additional points for a subtest are as follows:

 A total of 20 additional points toward admission may be earned in this manner.

 The total number of possible points = 120

 The points earned from the HESI A2 and GPA are added together, and this total determines who is offered admission.
 The total maximum points possible = 160.

 If two or more students have an equal number of points, residents of TCC’s service district and veterans will receive first consideration.

 The program accepts students for the Summer semester only.
 This is a limited-access program with a limited number of seats per class; applicants are accepted based on the admission requirements point system described above.
 There is no waiting list for this program.

 Applicants must submit a TCC admissions application (www.tcc.fl.edu/apply) and a separate healthcare program application by the published deadline.
-Click here to access the healthcare application through their TCC Passport account.
+Students may access the healthcare application through their TCC Passport account.